daiphuongngo/Annual_Sales_Python_Analysis_and_Visualization_Tableau_PowerBI/README.md

 - Matplotlib

 ## Overview:

 In this repository, I will run a Sales Analysis and Visualization in Python on 200,000 sales data points to come up answers to these Revenue questions.

+This project was used for my training when working as a Data Analyst Intern at Center of Talent in AI using Python, Power BI, Tableau in 2020.

 ## Dataset: